 \begin{defn} Let $k\in\N$, let $\bn\in\N^k$, and let $T\in \mathcal{T}^\bn(\Z)$.
 A tuple $\ba\in [\bn]$ is a \emph{tie} for $T$ if $|\ba|<k$ and $\ba\in\supp(T)$.
 We say that $T$ is \emph{hollow} if $T$ does not have any ties. \end{defn}

-In summary, we have (informally) shown that an affine $q$-dimensional $k$-crystal $C$ of width $n$ whose $k$-shadow is hollow yields a $k$-tensorial homomorphism $\zeta_C$ satisfying~\eqref{eqn_1536_1nov} and thus, through Theorem~\ref{thm_decoupling_BLPAIP_for_cliques}, certifies that $\BA^k(\X,\K_n)=\YES$ if $\X$ has $q$ vertices.\footnote{How to explicitly construct $\zeta_C$ from a hollow-shadowed crystal $C$ is discussed in more detail in the proof of Proposition~\ref{acceptance_prop_BA_big_enough} in Section~\ref{sec_fooling_BA}.} The problem is now to verify if such crystals actually exist.
-The next example shows that there is no hope of building a hollow-shadowed crystal whose width is too small.
+In summary, we have (informally) shown that an affine $q$-dimensional $k$-crystal $C$ of width $n$ whose $k$-shadow is hollow yields a $k$-tensorial homomorphism $\zeta_C$ satisfying~\eqref{eqn_1536_1nov} and thus, through Theorem~\ref{thm_decoupling_BLPAIP_for_cliques}, certifies that $\BA^k(\X,\K_n)=\YES$ if $\X$ has $q$ vertices.
+(How to explicitly construct $\zeta_C$ from a hollow-shadowed crystal $C$ is discussed in more detail in the proof of Theorem~\ref{acceptance_prop_BA_big_enough} in Section~\ref{sec_fooling_BA}.)
+The problem is now to verify if such crystals actually exist.
+The next example shows that it is not possible to build a hollow-shadowed crystal whose width is too small.

-\begin{example} We now show by contradiction that it is not possible to build an affine $q$-dimensional $3$-crystal $C$ of width $3$ whose $3$-shadow $S$ is hollow for any $q\geq 4$.
+\begin{example} We now show by contradiction that, for any $q\geq 4$, it is not possible to build an affine $q$-dimensional $3$-crystal $C$ of width $3$ whose $3$-shadow $S$ is hollow.

+Suppose that such $C$ exists.
 First, observe that $S$ belongs to $\cT^{3\cdot\bone_3}(\Z)$; i.e., it is a $3\times 3\times 3$ integer tensor.
 Figure~\ref{fig_shadow_S} shows $S$ together with its three $2$-dimensional oriented projections; in grey are the cells that need to be zero to satisfy the hollowness requirement, while each of the other six cells is assigned a different colour.\footnote{The colours in Figure~\ref{fig_shadow_S} are not related to the colours used in Section~\ref{subsec_crystals} and in Example~\ref{example_four_dimensional_crystal}.} We shall see in Proposition~\ref{prop_crystals_smaller_dimension} that, if $C$ is a $3$-crystal, it also needs to be a $2$ crystal; let $\tilde S$ be the $2$-shadow of $C$.
 Then, for any $\bi\in [3]^2_\to$, we have

 In other words, $S$ is a $2$-crystal itself.
 It follows that the three oriented $2$-dimensional projections of $S$ depicted in Figure~\ref{fig_shadow_S} need to coincide: